rrgmc/helm-vendor/README.md

   locally, before unpacking the new version.
 This ensures any new file added manually will be kept.
 - Optionally a diff can be made of any local changes in relation to the original chart, and the patch applied on the new version during upgrade.
-- OCI repository support, but it don't have native version querying and listing, so only fetching and upgrading is possible.
+- OCI repository support, but it don't have native version querying and listing, so flows which needs to query versions may not work.

 ## Install